Popular Affiliate Marketing Models: CPC, CPA, CPM, and More Explained

 Cost Per Install (CPI) for Mobile Marketing

 In the world of mobile app marketing, the Cost Per Install (CPI) model is key.
-It’s favored by app developers and marketers to quickly grow their user base17.
-The average CPI for iOS apps is $1.5 to $3.5, while Android apps on Google Play cost $1.5 to $4.0017.
+It’s favored by app developers and marketers to quickly grow their user base.
+The Mobile traffic now constitutes approximately 62% of affiliate-driven visits, with CPI rates varying by region: North America ($2.5 to $5.00), EMEA ($2.00 to $4.00), and Asia-Pacific ($1.5 to $3.00) (Publift, 2025).

 App Marketing Specifics